ethanjyoung/ethanjyoung.github.io/_pages/notes.md

 * **STAT 147**: Data Technologies for Data Scientists

-  - A slide deck overviewing federated learning, its current advances, and its limitations.
+  - A slide deck overviewing federated learning, its limitations, and recent advances in the field.

 * **STAT 184**: Societal Impacts of Data